-- Report by the Managing Board which includes the chapters Key data, Letter from the CEO, Report by the Managing Board, Review of business, Financial and reporting policies and Corporate governance and risk management;
+- Report by the Managing Board which includes the chapters Key data, Letter from the CEO, Report by the Managing Board, Review of business, Reporting policies and Corporate governance and risk management;

 - Report by the Supervisory Board which includes the chapters Report by the Supervisory Board and Supervisory Board and Managing Board Royal DSM;

-- Other information which consists of the chapters What still went wrong, Information about the DSM share, Sustainability statements, DSM figures: five-year summary and Explanation of some concepts and ratios.
+- Other information which consists of the chapters What still went wrong in 2018, Information about the DSM share, Sustainability statements, DSM figures: five-year summary and Explanation of some concepts and ratios.

 Based on the following procedures performed, we conclude that the other information: